All Episodes

 You can add another story to it.

-Uh you can't keep adding stories to it.
+You can't keep adding stories to it.

-You can't you can't take a little uh seventeen eighty-three uh white clabbered cape in New Hampshire and keep adding uh uh new stories to it until you turn it into Rockefeller Center, because long before you do, the thing will have keeled over and collapsed, and that's the way it is with a debt ceiling, too.
+You can't take a little 1783 white clabbered cape in New Hampshire and keep adding new stories to it until you turn it into Rockefeller Center, because long before you do, the thing will have keeled over and collapsed.

-There's no point to it's not a debt limit if every time you get near it you simply jack it up.
+There's no point to, it's not a debt limit if every time you get near it, you simply jack it up.

-The real debt limit, the real debt ceiling is set by the world.
+The real debt limit, the real debt ceiling, is set by the world.

-In other words, that's uh the United States uh is issuing debt uh the the left hand of the United States is issuing debt to the right hand of the United States.
+The left hand of the United States is issuing debt to the right hand of the United States.

-That that apparently works.
+That apparently works.

 Don't take my word for it.

-Take the word of Susan Finer, PhD.
+Take the word of Susan Feiner, PhD.

 She is a professor of economics and professor of women's and gender studies at the University of Southern Maine.